JiaruiFeng/CIA-Price-Recommendation-System/README.md

 ### 1. introduction

-You can view the final system through.
+You can view the final system through [CIA-Price-Prediction](https://cia-price-suggestion.shinyapps.io/application/).
 Based on the dataset, we use machine learning and deep learning technique to construct prediction workflow to transform and predict price using information user provide with us.
 In the system, you can input the information about your product, like the name, brand, category, description, etc. Then, system will give you a reasonable price based on information

 ### 2. Model Construction Workflow